-Even if the person is an adult, however, there are some laws in place protecting them.
+Even if the person in the image is an adult, there are laws in place protecting them.
 If you got the image by hacking or if you’re using it to threaten or coerce the person, for instance, you are acting unlawfully.
 And in February 2015 it became illegal to share private sexual images of someone without their consent and with the intention to cause distress.
-Increased attention is being focused on this issue after the legislative changes and recent incidents involving celebrities, so people should be extremely careful about sharing explicit images of others.
+Increased attention is being focused on this issue after the legislative changes and high profile incidents involving celebrities.

 Logging into someone else’s account (Facebook, email, etc.)

-We’ve all experienced the temptation to post a funny status or profile picture on someone else’s Facebook account, but a) it's very bad manners and b) can get you into legal hot water.
+We’ve all experienced the temptation to post a funny status or profile picture on someone else’s social media account, but a) it's very bad manners and b) can get you into legal hot water.

 It’s not illegal to go on someone else’s account, but misusing another person’s sensitive information (such as religion, sexual orientation or political views, whether or not this information is accurate) was found to be unlawful in 2008.
 Passing yourself off as someone else and communicating with others on their behalf can expose you to lawsuits, as can any defamatory statements.
 It can also be unlawful to make libellous statements about others online, even when posting as yourself.